By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

 Patients receiving zanidatamab plus chemotherapy achieved a median progression-free survival of 12.5 months compared to 8.5 months for those treated with trastuzumab plus chemotherapy.
-The hazard ratio of 0.56 (95% CI, 0.45-0.70) represented a statistically significant improvement according to the study investigators.
+The hazard ratio of 0.56 (95% CI, 0.45-0.70) represented a statistically significant improvement according to the HERIZON-GEA-01 study results.

 Safety profile remains manageable

-The safety analysis revealed that zanidatamab was generally well-tolerated, with a manageable adverse event profile.
-The most common grade 3 or higher adverse events in the zanidatamab group included neutropenia, anemia, and diarrhea, consistent with expected toxicities from the chemotherapy backbone.
+The safety analysis revealed that zanidatamab was generally well-tolerated, with a manageable adverse event profile according to the NEJM study.
+The most common grade 3 or higher adverse events in the zanidatamab group included neutropenia, anemia, and diarrhea.

-Importantly, the incidence of cardiac dysfunction—a known concern with HER2-targeted therapies—was low in both treatment arms.
+The incidence of cardiac dysfunction—a known concern with HER2-targeted therapies—was low in both treatment arms according to the trial results.
 This finding supports the potential for broader clinical application of zanidatamab in patients who might be at risk for cardiac complications with existing HER2-targeted treatments.

 Global implications for gastric cancer treatment

-The study’s international scope, including sites across Asia, Europe, and the Americas, strengthens the generalizability of the findings.
+The study’s international scope, including sites across Asia, Europe, and the Americas, strengthens the generalizability of the findings according to the HERIZON-GEA-01 investigators.
 This geographic diversity is particularly important given the known regional variations in gastroesophageal cancer biology and treatment outcomes.

 Regulatory pathway and clinical implementation